-Aside from laser, IPL or Intense Pulsed Light is another hair removal treatment that is offered in several clinics and spas in Singapore today.
+Aside from laser, IPL or Intense Pulsed Light is another hair removal treatment in Singapore today.
 It also produces light energy to disrupt the growth cycle of each hair while sparing the surrounding skin.

 What makes it different from lasers is that it uses a high output flashlamp that produces a broad spectrum of wavelengths like that of a very bright lightbulb.
 The light energy is absorbed by the melanin in black or brown hair which eventually destroys it.

 However, in terms of results, a laser treatment is still a step above IPL.
 One reason is that IPL cannot be focused into a concentrated beam.
 Its varying wavelengths disperse at different depths, therefore only some of it is effective in targeting hair.

 Lasers, on the other hand, use a single wavelength of light for maximized laser penetration.
 It also comes with smarter technology because it can distinguish subtleties in pigmentation.
 Hence, it is more effective in removing hair on skin of any tone.